schinchli/stayfithq-development/docs/security/WAF_REGION_FIX_GUIDE.md

 ## 📞 Still Having Issues?

-If you still see "webACL 0" after switching to us-east-1:
+If you still see "webACL 0" after switching to your-aws-region:

 1. **Clear browser cache** or try incognito mode
 2. **Verify account ID** shows YOUR_AWS_ACCOUNT_ID in console